Skip to content

 Topic | Freedom of Speech

-The prosecution stems from comments Isadora shared on social media that criticized gender ideology.
+The prosecution stemmed from comments Isadora shared on social media that criticized gender ideology.
 Despite the posts being peaceful and not targeted at any particular individual, authorities initiated criminal proceedings, alleging her speech as “transphobic.”
-Under these charges, Isadora could face four to ten years in prison.
+Under these charges, Isadora face four to ten years in prison.
 The first hearing in her case was heard on Feb.
 10, 2026.

 “I commented on the issue because I care about the truth and protecting women.
 No one should ever fear going to prison for recognizing biological reality.
 I hope my case can serve as a turning point in the fight against censorship in Brazil.
 Brazilians deserve the freedom to speak openly without punishment.”